One of the things I really want to focus on with my blog this year is to create more autism awareness content.

 Every person on the spectrum is different, it’s why it’s called a spectrum in the first place.

-People seem to assume that all autistic people are exactly the same, and expect you to say and do certain things based on the experience they’ve had with another autistic person.
+While there has been a lot more education around neurodiversity over the past few years, especially on apps like TikTok, there does still seem to be this general assumption that all autistic people are exactly the same, and therefore expect you to say and do certain things based on the experience they’ve had with another autistic person.

-That’s like expecting all people with blue eyes to love the colour green, just because you once met a person with blue eyes who liked green…
+That’s like expecting all people with blue eyes to love avocados, just because you once met a person with blue eyes who loved avocados…

 There’s isn’t a “look” to autism

 If there’s one phrase I’ve heard more than any other it would have to be “you don’t look autistic” and while I know it comes from a genuine place and people generally mean it in a nice way, it really is more of a backhanded compliment than anything else.